Satellite galaxy velocity dispersions in the SDSS and modified gravity models: The interloper background

+subject to normalization to ensure that the probability of finding a particular satellite somewhere within the observational range ($0\le R\le 1$~Mpc, $0\le v\le 1500$~km/s) is unity.
+On the other hand, the likelihood of finding an interloper from a uniformly distributed background, between $R$ and $R+dR$, is

+again subject to normalization.
+If we assume that the proportion of interlopers is $\kappa$ ($0\le\kappa\le 1$), the combined probability of finding a galaxy (satellite or interloper) at $R, v$, is

+We can use this value of $p$ to develop the likelihood function $L(\kappa)=\prod{p(\kappa)}$ for the two candidate satellite populations (\ref{eq:pops}), choosing the value of $\kappa$ to obtain the maximum likelihood.

+Using this likelihood function, we find that $\Lambda$CDM is the best performing model, marginally outperforming MOND and MOG, with maximum likelihood obtained at $\kappa=0.313^{+0.300}_{-0.194}$ and $\kappa=0.295^{+0.295}_{-0.183}$, respectively, for the two candidate satellite populations.
+The $\Lambda$CDM and MOND models are effectively indistinguishable (see Figure~\ref{fig:plot2}).
+They both outperform MOG, but the difference is not statistically significant: comparison with a $t$-statistic yields a probability of 24.2\% (for $-20.5>M_g>-21.1$) and 23.0\% (for $-21.1>M_g>-21.6$) that the difference between MOG and $\Lambda$CDM is due to chance.
+Only the Newtonian prediction without nonbaryonic dark matter can be excluded with a $2\sigma$ significance.

-For this reason, it seems futile to use this type of statistical analysis of satellite galaxies to distinguish between CDM models on the one hand, and various gravitational theories on the other.
-The data appear to be consistent with CDM and also with MOND, MOG, and marginally, even with the Newtonian theory without assuming the presence of nonbaryonic dark matter.
+For this reason, it seems futile to use this type of statistical analysis of satellite galaxies to distinguish between CDM models on the one hand, and various gravitational theories on the other, due to the presence of the interloper population.